zenierontop/bwe-nix/README.md

 <br>
 The source code has been made public because I would like to move on from this project and work on something else.
 Since it's just been sitting here collecting dust, I figured I should make this public.
 Who knows, maybe somebody will find this useful.
 <br><br>
+## What is this?
+BonziWORLD Enhanced is a fork of vanilla BonziWORLD which provides simple qol improvements and bug fixes to the original.
+<br><br>

 #### Quick Links
 - [TODO](TODO.md "Things I need to work on...")